GRESB/tableau-server/README.md

 processes, while the workers run the full set of Tableau Server processes.
 This topology is depicted in the "Node 1" configuration in the [3-node-topology](docs/images/3-node-topology.png) diagram.
-The primary node, is configured with the processes that are marked in red on "Node 1", and the two worker nodes are configured with all the other processes (of "Node 1").
+The primary node is configured with the processes that are marked in red on "Node 1", and the two worker nodes are configured with all the other processes (of "Node 1").
 To configure the topology, we need to execute the following commands on the primary node.